Regulations for MSB license in Canada

 Head of FinTech Projects

-To obtain a Money Services Business (MSB) license in Canada, businesses must fulfill several regulatory requirements, provide necessary documentation, and comply with specific standards set by the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
+To obtain a payment license in Canada, or simply MSB, businesses must fulfill several regulatory requirements, provide necessary documentation, and comply with specific standards set by the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
 Below is an in-depth overview of these requirements and the associated processes:

 List of required documents